atomikui/atomikui-core/src/components/icon/Icon.md

 ### Usage

-Import the Font Awesome dependencies and the icons that you'd like to use.
+Install and import the Font Awesome dependencies and the icons that you'd like to use.

 ```jsx
 import { FontAwesomeIcon as Icon } from '@fortawesome/react-fontawesome';